sveljko/sveljko.github.io/_posts/2020-10-01-cpp_nonvirtual_dyn_disp.md

 static fn_print a_print[@@MAX_LOG_EVENT];
 ```

-Also, in some future version of the C++ standard, there might be some
+Also, in a future version of the C++ standard, there might be some
 provisions for making something like a compile-time counter,
 especially with compile-time reflection and code generation
 (insertion).